jesnamathews/jesnamathews.github.io/_posts/2020-10-13-Recruitment-best-practices.md

 <li>Protects the organization from claims of negligent hiring.</li></ul>

 ## **Remote Working**
 When COVID-19 forced companies all over the world to send their employees home to work virtually, remote work had a big moment.
-Working remotely can give employees the time and environment needed to make healthy choices:
+Working remotely can give employees the time and environment needed to make healthy choices and the following benefits:
 <ul><li>Better Work-Life Balance as it offers flexible schedules to employees.</li>
 <li>Less Commute Stress and hence employees get more time to care for their mental and physical well being.</li>
 <li>Location Independence offers broader range of job opportunities that aren’t limited by geographic location.</li>